lenderpanel

 Recently asked questions about conveyancing in Prenton

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in last month in what was supposed to be a simple, no chain conveyancing.
-Prenton is the location of the property.
-Is there any advice you can give?
+I've recently found out that there is a flying freehold element on a house I put an offer in two weeks back in what should have been a straight forward, chain free conveyancing.
+Prenton is where the house is located.
+Is there any guidance you can give?

 Last updated